hessammehr/meepmpb-highlight/README.md

 Installation
 ------------
-1. Download the package as a .tar.gz archive.
+1. Download the ZIP archive and extract it anywhere.
-2. Extract the contents.

-        tar -xzvf [archive-name].tar.gz

-3. Run the installation script as superuser.
+2. Run the installation script as superuser in the folder where you extracted the archive.

         sudo ./install.sh

 Suggestions and contributions are welcome.
+If you fixed it yourself, please submit a pull request so everyone can benefit!

 [meep]: http://ab-initio.mit.edu/meep
 [mpb]: http://ab-initio.mit.edu/mpb